-Again, these are tools to help identify and understand how your feeling so don't fret if you feel like your taking two steps back.
-It’s common in grief to feel like you’re making progress one day only to get knocked on your derrière the next.
+Again, these are tools to help identify and understand how you're feeling so don't fret if you feel like you're taking two steps back.
+People commonly feel like they're making progress in grief one day, and regressing the next.

 Don’t feel confused when you find yourself in regretsville and can’t find it on your five stages of grief map.
 Hint: make a U-turn at ‘acceptance'; and double back towards ‘anger’, it’s somewhere in there.

-5. There is no end point: Analogies like ‘grief journey’ and ‘grief path’ give us the feeling there’s some finite end point to grief.
-The five stages leave you with a similar feeling – if I can just transition through these stages to ‘acceptance’ I will be at the end of my grief.
-‘X’ marks the spot.
+Analogies like ‘grief journey’ and ‘grief path’ give us the feeling there’s some finite end point to grief.
+The five stages leave you with a similar feeling.
+You think, "Once I transition through these stages I will reach the end of my grief."